top of page

 and so on.

-Arguing over what was said, or for short, memory of speech, is the fifth horseman of the apocalypse.
-Though this dialogue above appears to simply show a childish moment, the phenomenon is pervasive in adult relationships.
-Arguing over the minute details of past events is a dubious exercise because of the fallibility of our memories.
-We all know we can't rely on our memories: it's always an incomplete record of anything that happened or was said, but in arguments this incompleteness is easy to forget.
-Furthermore, anything said may have been interpreted in the moment differently from its intention.
 What I say is likely to land in you differently from where it came from in me; my intentions with it may not be as transparent to you as they are to me; sometimes also, they are not utterly transparent to me either.
 If I dispute this and insist that what I heard is what you said, ie, meant, or vice-versa, we are already in a fight.
-Now, incomplete memory and only partially-overlapping interpretation conspire to frustrate us in the here and now.
+Now, incomplete memory with its only partially-overlapping interpretations conspire to frustrate us when we fall into the trap of trying to find solid ground through memory.

-The following is an excerpt from (admittedly incomplete) memory of at interaction from a couple that had been addicted to the fifth horseman, to their own memory and thus their own interpretation of what was said.
-They had worked on it; now, in session, partner B, has started to become aware of how "you said" ignites conflagrations, and cues both themselves and their partner to a different path:
+The following is an excerpt from a couple that had been addicted to the fifth horseman, to their own memory and thus their own interpretation of what was meant.
+They had worked on it; now, in session, partner B, has started to become aware of how "you said" under stress pours fuel onto the fire.
+They cue both themselves and their partner to a different path:

 A: I'm not sure what you are talking about.
 You said you didn't want to see the movie because it's too long.
 A could be about to ignite a memory of speech war.

-B: Ok, I don't want to get into a memory of speech thing, so here's what I want you to know: I want to see the movie.
+B: Ok, we don't do the memory of speech thing any more, so here's what I want you to know: I want to see the movie.
 What about you?
 B wisely sidesteps the question of whether they said that or not.
 Referencing a concept from couple therapy is fine, as long as the partner is ok with it and the name of the therapist is kept out of it!

 A: Let's skip it and watch something new from X on youtube.....
 A moves on, wisely.